 Before: How to Prepare

-If you are a first-time home buyer, the process of finding and purchasing a house can be stressful.
-There’s a lot to be done, from packing to moving furniture to changing your address.
-The last thing you want to worry about is prepping for the inspection.
-You can take a deep breath though, because this part is easy.
+If you are a home buyer, the process of finding and purchasing a house can be stressful.
 You’ve found the perfect home, great location, amazing kitchen, you make an offer and it’s accepted.
 Now you can schedule your inspection.
+We try to make the inspection part of the purchase process as worry-free as possible by offering you good information and testing and being mindful of your deadlines.
 While there’s no “wrong” way to prepare for an inspection, here are a few things you can do to make the process a little smoother.

-First, know your inspection period and plan accordingly.
-Often around 10 days, the inspection period is quite short considering all the things you may have to get done.
-A home inspection is completed in just a few hours, but it is important to have time to review the findings with your agent.
+First, know your inspection period in your contract and plan accordingly.
+Often 7-10 days, the inspection period is quite short considering all the things you may have to get done.
+A home inspection is completed in a few hours, but it is important to have time to review the findings with your agent.
 Prioritize the recommendations made by your inspector and make a list of things to address with the seller.
 Doing this early allows the seller time to respond before the inspection contingency deadline.
 Other kinds of testing can take multiple days, such as water testing (up to 4 days) and radon testing (minimum 2 days) which is important to note in order to comfortably meet an inspection deadline.
+Some tests are not included in a basic inspection fee, like a radon test or a water quality test, which can be added upon request.

-You must also make sure you’ve opened your schedule.
-A home inspection can last anywhere between 2 and 4 hours, depending on the size and condition of a house.
-If you plan to participate, plan to be there for several hours so you can attend the inspection and have time to ask questions.
+Plan to be at the inspection for several hours, if you are able.
+Leave time to ask questions.
 If you have kids, relatives, or pets, it’s best that they have somewhere else to go during the inspection.
-You want to make sure the inspector has the space they need to do their job properly.
-When it comes to space, your inspector can only inspect and report upon what they can see and access.
-If possible, any tight spaces should also be more accessible, including underneath sink cabinets, crawl spaces, basement and attic entry ways, etc.
+You want to make sure the inspector has the space they need to do their job without distraction.
+Your inspector can only inspect and report upon can be seen and accessed.
+If possible, ask in advance for any crowded or tight spaces to be made accessible, including underneath sinks, crawl spaces, basement, garage, and attic access.

 After: How to Use Your Inspection Report